Transperth C-series train

-The Transperth C-series trains are a planned class of electric multiple units part of Alstom's X'Trapolis family of trains for Transperth that are being delivered as part of Metronet.
+The Transperth C-series trains are a class of electric multiple units part of Alstom's X'Trapolis family of trains for Transperth that are being delivered as part of Metronet.
+The trains are operating on Perth's suburban rail network and entered service on the Yanchep and Mandurah lines on 8 April 2024.

-The new trains will feature hard-worn flooring instead of the carpet-laid floor of the A and B series, making it easy to clean flooring.

 History

 In April 2018, the Public Transport Authority called for expressions of interest to build 41 6-carriage electric multiple units.
 Three consortia were shortlisted to bid: